Archaeological-Museum-Hamburg/Tachy2GIS/README.md

 The main dialog window contains the following elements from top to bottom:

-*   A comboBox to select the port on which the tachymeter is connected
+*   A comboBox to select the port on which the tachymeter is connected.
-*   A text field to show the path to the tachymeter log file and a button to select a location
+*   A text field to show the path to the tachymeter log file and a button to select a location.
-*   A comboBox to select the source layer and next to it a button that opens the export ('Dump') dialog
+*   A comboBox to select the source layer and next to it a button that opens the export ('Dump') dialog.
+The button is disabled until there are actually vertices to export.
 *   A table that shows all vertices of a new geometry while it is created.
-*   Two buttons to delete single or all vertices from the current geometry
+*   Two buttons to delete single or all vertices from the current geometry.
-*   'Cancel' and 'Ok' buttons, which currently both close the dialog
+*   'Cancel' and 'Ok' buttons, which currently both close the dialog.

 ## Connecting a tachymeter